ctf-itb/ctf-guide/guide/introduction.md

 - Cryptography
 - Miscellaneous

-Each subcategory will be explained in more detail in their own pages.
+Introductions and simple problems on each category will be explained in more detail in their own pages.

 ### Writeups